 In 1958, Castro and his armed militia hid in the jungles of Cuba, regrouping and planning their assault on the Batista regime.
-(Image Credit: Los Angeles Times)
+(Credit: Unattributed photo received in 1958 by The Los Angeles Times, via Revista de Prensa)

 As the rebel army closed in on Havana, Batista finally saw the writing on the wall.
 Sensing defeat, he turned over the government to his army commander in chief Eulogio Cantillo.
 Then the erstwhile dictator fled to a protected exile in the nearby Dominican Republic.
 He carried with him around $300,000 (about $2.7 million today) of “traveling money,” in both American and Cuban currency.